EUDAT-B2STAGE/http-api/projects/b2stage/notes/paolo.md

 - test download iticket wrong code
 - orders adding to zip
 - list errors in steps for Maris to define codes @TODO
-- rapydo stack command
-    + rabbit
-    + redis
-    + elastic
-    + logstash
 - ansible the infrastructure
 - auth forbidden to all for maris/admin only endpoint...
 - cleaning
     + containers
     + batch moved into production
     + orders
+    + tokens in postgresql
 - Log username sent from import manager
+- rapydo stack command
+    + rabbit
+    + redis
+    + elastic
+    + logstash
+- a way to sync maris db with all records in production
+    + ok if in one EUDAT data center
-- Celery Prefetch Limits
+* Celery Prefetch Limits

 ## general